olibre/GreatTips/GUTs/README.md

 10. Sometimes, the test justifies the means.
 11. Only fools use no tools.
 12. Good tests fail.

+What is important for you?

+Next section is opposite to last point "Good tests fail".

 Do not write unit tests to find bugs